draperkm/rag_chat_with_websites/readme.md

 ## Feed the LLM with the final enhanced promt (Langchain)

 ConversationBufferMemory usage is straightforward.
-It simply keeps the entire conversation in the buffer memory up to the allowed max limit
+It simply keeps the entire conversation in the buffer memory up to the allowed max limit [18]

 ```Python
 if 'buffer_memory' not in st.session_state:
     st.session_state.buffer_memory = ConversationBufferWindowMemory(k = 3, return_messages = True)
 ```
+LangChain provides different types of MessagePromptTemplate.
+The most commonly used are AIMessagePromptTemplate, SystemMessagePromptTemplate and HumanMessagePromptTemplate, which create an AI message, system message and human message respectively.

 ```Python
 system_msg_template = SystemMessagePromptTemplate.from_template(